tkchia/biting-pear/README.md

 > `./test/test-doge-eh.debug: error while loading shared libraries: unexpected reloc type 0x18`

-This is because I have not found a clean way to separate the absolute relocations referring to RTTI structures in `libstdc++` (`_ZTIi`, etc.).
-Partly to avert this issue, `innocent-pear` currently produces static target-side binaries on default.
+This is because I have not found a clean way to break up the absolute relocations referring to RTTI structures in `libstdc++` (`_ZTIi`, etc.), or to separate the relocations from the scrambled data.